yoeo/guesslang/docs/typehints.rst

       raise RuntimeError(message)

   x = fail("an error")
-  # error: Need type annotation for 'x'
+  # ERROR: Need type annotation for 'x'
+  #
-  #   in fact, 'x' variable cannot receive a value from a function
+  # -> in fact, 'x' variable cannot receive a value from a function
   #   that returns nothing

 Object oriented programming support